 Profit Markup of Major US Retailers

 The net operating profit markup of several major US retailers is estimated using all available data to fit equation (3).
-The net operating profit margin can be calculated by using equation (4), which we leave as an exercise.
+The OMAD can be calculated by using equation (4), which we leave as an exercise.
 Equation (3) was run with the intercept but they are supressed on the table below because they are weak or insignificant.
 The t-statistics are Newey-West estimators that correct for serial correlation among the residuals.
 See Zeileis (2004) and Green (2018), Section 20.5.2, pp. 998-999 (“The White and Newey-West estimators are standard in the econometrics literature.”).

 Company GVKEY Period Count λ t-statistics R2